ratrevorrow/doctors_scheduler/server/README.md

 2. Install dependencies with `pip install -r requirements.txt`
 3. Run `python manage.py makemigrations` and `python manage.py migrate` to setup the database.
 4. Start application with the command `python manage.py runserver`.
 This will start a server on port 8000.
-    If you want to use a different port, start the server with this command: `python manage.py runserver <PORT NUMBER>`.
+    If you want to use a different port, start the server with this command: `python manage.py runserver 0.0.0.0:<PORT NUMBER>`.

 ## Endpoints